 Swivel Out Mouse Tray

-Most standing desks are a flat table with legs that raise and lower.
+Most standing desks are flat tables with legs that raise and lower.
 If your desk doesn’t come equipped with a tray for your mouse, you may want to invest in adding one to your desk.
 Firstly, it will free up desk space by placing your mouse on a separate surface.
 Secondly, most mouse trays include a mouse pad on the tray, so that eliminates the need for a mouse pad.
 Thirdly, an ergonomic mouse tray can be positioned at different angles in order to alleviate wrist pain that happens from utilizing the mouse at a flat angle.
-A swivel out mouse tray is a great option as it will attach to the bottom of your desk and you can move it under your desk when it is not needed.
+A swivel-out mouse tray is a great option as it will attach to the bottom of your desk and you can move it under your desk when it is not needed.

-One problem that most new sit stand desk users don’t think of is the placement of their CPU.
+One problem that most new sit-stand desk users don’t think of is the placement of their CPU.
 As your desk rises, the cords to your CPU will rise as well.
 If your CPU is placed on the ground, the cords may not be long enough to accommodate this.
 Placing your CPU on top of your desk is one solution, but that takes up valuable desk space.
 A CPU holder is the best solution.

 Installation of a CPU holder under your desk will keep it out of the way, but still within reach.
 Attaching it to the underneath of your desk will allow the CPU to move up and down with the desk and you don’t have to worry about any cords getting caught in the moving pieces as they will all be the right length no matter if the desk is up or down.
 Pair the CPU holder with a cord management system for a clean and uncluttered look.